Policies & Resources

 On-Campus Interviewing Program Policies

-Given the specific nature of our On-Campus Interview (OCI) program, all employers who participate are expected to adhere to the outlined policies.
+Given the specific nature of our Campus Interview program, all employers who participate are expected to adhere to the outlined policies.

 Employer Information Sessions/ Recruiting Events

-All employer events held on campus must be requested by and affiliated with a registered employer contact in the Center’s jobs/internship database (including information sessions, workshops, tabling and distribution of flyers).
-A contact can register in the database by providing a valid contact name, company name, corporate email address, phone number and company website.
+All employer events held on campus must be requested by and affiliated with a registered employer contact in Handshake (including information sessions, workshops, tabling and distribution of flyers).
+A contact can register in the database by providing a valid contact name, company name, corporate email address, phone number, and company website.

 - The Center follows NACE guidance which states that serving alcohol should not be a part of the recruitment process.
 Therefore, all recruiting activity, regardless of its location, should be alcohol-free.